kadeemabenjamin/scalppal/README.md

-# SmartBuizBuddy – Trading Bot for Price Action Scalping
+# ScalpPal – Trading Bot for Price Action Scalping

 A Python-based trading assistant designed to help short-term traders identify real-time buy and sell signals using simple price action logic and technical indicators.